sandbox-js/examples/README.md

 `$ npm install`

-This will install the development tools needed locally.
+This will install the development tools needed to build locally.

 Shortcuts
 ---------